 The ultimate test of most training is the measurement of its impact on business results.
 It is true that some training – perhaps on technical knowledge – may only require a simpler analysis, such as tests of understanding or learning, to be considered a success.

-However, professional services firms often invest in training for the purpose of improving the firm’s results.
+However, modern organisations often invest in training for the purpose of improving the firm’s results.
 Through better skills, staff help the firm achieve its strategic goals.
 This leads to the final form of training measurement – level 4 on the Kirkpatrick scale – measuring the impact on results.

 The ultimate measurement requires the ultimate commitment